document.getElementById('et-main-area').insertAdjacentHTML('beforebegin', '

 You should always listen to your body.
 Rest when it’s telling you to rest.
 If something is painful to do, stop doing it!
 That is your body telling you that something isn’t working—and is going to get even worse if you don’t do something about it.

+The ideal running pace allows you to carry on a conversation at normal volume, without wheezing or panting.
 Now, if you’re a beginner and totally out of shape, you might reach this threshold even after a short period of slow jogging.
 Don’t be afraid to alternate between walking and jogging—even mostly walking!—if that’s what you need to do at first.
 Even for elite runners, training is about taking small steps.

 As your fitness improves, you can go a little harder—but keep listening to your body, and don’t try to increase your intensity by more than 10 to 15 percent per week.
 It might seem slow at first, but you might be surprised at how quickly you can get from “non-runner” to “5K” to “on to the next challenge.”